 “Daniel”, he said, “You’ve found the thing that’s going to make you rich.
 Now work harder!”

-Not rich yet.
+I’m not rich yet.
 But certainly working harder.

 Another key lesson: Writing can be lonely.
 Get support from others.